Spiridione Gopcevich: Biography

 His ships traded on the Mediterranean and the Black Sea routes, and he knew many dignitaries of the time, namely the British Prime Minister William Gladstone and the revolutionary Giuseppe Garibaldi whom he helped with the transport of military and humanitarian aid.

 He then built the family palace (1850) on the Canal Grande in Trieste, partially copying the decoration on the façade of the Venetian Palazzo Ducale, designed by his architect - Giovanni Andrea Berlam.
 Aware of his Serbian origin, he decorated the facade with four sculptures representing the heroes of the Battle of Kosovo (1389); Empress Milica, Tsar Lazar, Miloš Obilić and an anonymous Kosovo girl who helps the wounded.
-The palace still bears his surname, but today it houses a museum.
+Today, the Palazzo Gopchevich still exists, bears his surname, but it now houses a museum.

 At that time he was also a prominent member of the Illyrian community, as Serbian societies in Austria were called at the time, and was elected its president three times (1847, 1851 and 1854).

 At the peak of his career, he was ruined by the business of importing Russian grain, for which he took out a large loan in Vienna.
 As the Crimean War was planned at that time, the grain remained blocked in the Black Sea ports, and he could not deliver it to Trieste even with great urgencies and letters to acquaintances - so he went bankrupt, and shortly afterwards killed himself in 1861.

 Spiridone was an active member of the Serbian Orthodox community of Trieste - Saint Spyridon.
 In addition, he was a benefactor who helped not only the institutions of Trieste but also those from his old, original homeland.
 In 1852 when a disaster hit the region, he helped the people of Sarajevo, and refugees from Herzegovina in general.

-His son Spiridon Gopčević (1855 - 1928) was a journalist and world-famous astronomer, and his grandson Marino Gopcevich (1899 - 1965), a neurologist, who in 1945 founded the neurology department of the hospital in Trieste.
+His son Spiridon Gopčević (1855 - 1928) was a journalist and world-famous astronomer.

 Another illustrious descendant of the family was Marino Gopcevich (1899-1965), a neurologist, who in 1945 founded the Neurological division of the General Hospital in Trieste.

 Gopcevich built the Palazzo Gopcevich in Trieste.